 Notes & tips for this daiquiri recipe

-- This recipe uses frozen fruit as opposed to ice so that the drink doesn’t get watered down.
+- This recipe uses frozen fruit instead of ice so the drink doesn’t get watered down.
+If you need the drink to be thicker, add more frozen fruit.

 - If you’d like a less boozy daiquiri, you can reduce the amount of alcohol by half.